MicrosoftDocs/win32/desktop-src/uxguide/cmd-toolbars.md

 ## Design concepts

 A good menu bar is a comprehensive catalog of all the available top-level commands, whereas a good toolbar gives quick, convenient access to frequently used commands.
-A toolbar doesn't attempt to train users—just make them productive.
+A toolbar doesn't attempt to train users just make them productive.
 Once users learn how to access a command on a toolbar, they rarely continue to access the command from the menu bar.
 For these reasons, a program's menu bar and its toolbar don't need to correspond directly.

 ### Toolbars vs. menu bars